Connect a server

 Bearer Token

 The server requires an API key.
-Provide your key alongside the URL and GAIA
+Enter it in the API Key field and GAIA

 sends it with every request.